 When you originally made your Will you would have named an Executor, as time passes you may wish to amend this election due to the death of the Executor or other life event which requires an amendment to your original choice.

 When you retire it will generally be a time for reviewing your finances and at this time you should also review your will.
 You may want to consider things like your future health and care or Lasting Power of Attorney documents and updating your Will can ensure your wishes are implemented.
-Read my post Managing your money in your later years for more information.

 If your former spouse was the only beneficiary under your will then following your divorce your estate will be distributed in accordance with intestacy rules which may not be what you want.